 - Grease a cake tin with your extra butter, then line it with non-stick baking paper.

-- Put your dates and 1 cup of water in a pot and the bring to the boil.
-Once the mixture is boiling turn the heat off, add your bi-carb soda and stir through, then set aside to cool.
+Put your dates and 1 cup of water in a pot and the bring to the boil.
+Once the mixture is boiling turn the heat off, add your baking powder and stir through, then set aside to cool.

 - Beat the butter and the sugar together in a bowl until light and fluffy.

 - Add the eggs one at a time beating through well on each occasion.
 Then add your cooled, date mixture and stir through until well combined.

 Add your self-raising flour and then gently fold through with a wooden spoon or spatula.

 - Transfer the mixture into the prepared cake tin then bake in the oven for 30-35 minutes.

 - To test whether the pudding is cooked, you can stick a skewer in the middle, leave for 2 seconds, and if the skewer comes out clean, it's cooked.